tarsius/emacsair.me/_posts/2016-05-17-assimilate-emacs-packages-as-git-submodules.md

-I intend to fork `git submodule` and implement support for recording and setting up additional remotes, as well as some other features which would be very useful.
+I intend to fork `git submodule` and implement support for recording and setting up additional remotes, as well as some other features which would be very useful.  [*Update:* I haven't improved `git-submodule` yet.
+But I have implemented a minimal viable version in Epkg itself.]
 I will then also try to get those changes merged into Git.
 Until I have implemented these features, I can only recommend Borg for users who are already familiar with submodules.

 *Despite these shortcomings I am making a preview release of Borg